About the Upward Bound Program

 - The student lives in a ‘low-income household,’ according to the Department of Education.

-If you’re unsure if you meet these eligibility criteria, please apply anyway, and we will notify you of your eligibility status.
+If you’re unsure whether you meet these eligibility criteria, please apply anyway.
+We will notify you of your eligibility status.

 Did you know? - Upward Bound Student Success Data